hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/hypo69/code_assistant/README.md

 * `src/ai/prompts/developer/`: Contains the prompt templates for different roles and languages.
 *  Other packages in the `src` directory could contain classes for handling specific tasks, file formats, or interacting with external services.
-* `assistant.py`: The entry point orchestrating the entire process.
+* `assistant.py`: The entry point orcheStarting the entire process.